Skip to main content

 Common filesystem errors

-If the configured file:// URI points to a directory that does not exist, bridge connect can still write the config, but provider operations such as ls and read will fail when Bridge tries to connect.
+If the configured file:// URI points to a directory that does not exist, bridge connect fails verification by default.
+Pass --no-verify only if you want to save the provider before that directory exists.

 A filesystem provider must point to a directory, not to a single file.